-The Socket Board is at pole 1 and then cones with balls on in line with poles 2, 3, 4 and the top mark.
+The Socket Board is at pole 1 and then cones with balls on in line with poles 2, 3, 4 and 5.
 Rider 1 leaves the line and collects any ball from any cone.
 They then place this into the socket board before crossing the line.
 All rides do the same until 4 balls are into the 4 sockets.
 The ball must be in the socket and not balanced loose on the board.
 If the ball is placed loose onto the board but then rolls into a socket this is completely fine and you can carry on.
-The race must be finished with all the balls in the sockets.

-Exact same race but only using 2 cones which will be in line with poles 4 and the top spot.
+Exact same race but only using 2 cones which will be in line with poles 4 and 5.
 The 2 balls can be places into any of the sockets, but one must be done by each rider.
-The race must be finished with all the balls in the sockets.

 Same layout as the pairs race however the rider must collect 2 balls to place into the socket tray.
 Any order and any sockets.
-The race must be finished with all the balls in the sockets.
+The race must then be finished with 2 balls in the sockets.